top of page

 legend of Hayo de Violgama aka Hayo with the flail

 Hayo supposedly came from one of the many insignificant villages in rural Frisia, namely Wolvega, now in the province of Friesland.
-For the record, of course Wolvega is no longer insignificant.
-Others say Hayo came from the district Fivelgo in current province Groningen.
-Whatever his exact place of origin, legend has it Hayo had fought in the Fifth Crusade of 1217 and became famous for seizing the standard of the enemy during battle against the Saracens in 1218.
-Apparently standards were a highly valued commodity back then.
+For the record, Wolvega, of course, is no longer insignificant.
+Others say Hayo came from the district of Fivelgo in the current province of Groningen.
+Whatever his exact place of origin, legend has it Hayo fought in the fifth crusade of 1217 and became famous for seizing the standard of the enemy during the battle against the Saracens in 1218.
+Apparently, standards were a highly valued commodity back then.

-By the way, in the year 732, Frisians fought in the Frankish Army in southern France against the Arabs, and one of these battles under the command of Saint Fris 'the Frisian' was named the Bateille de l'Étendard 'battle of the standard' (check our blog post Like Father, Unlike Son).
-Indeed, what is the deal with those colours, banners and flags?
+By the way, in the year 732, Frisians fought in the Frankish army in southern France against the Arabs, and one of these battles under the command of Saint Fris 'the Frisian' was named the Bataille de l'Étendard 'battle of the standard'; check our blog post Like Father, Unlike Son.
+Un saint frison en France.
+Indeed, what was the deal with those colours, banners, and flags?

 Moreover, Hayo did not fight with a sword or spear.
-No, the trading mark of this fanatic was his Morgenstern 'flail' he had taken with him from the farm (see image above).
-And, it was Hayo who jumped as the first, or as the second since stories differ, onto the mighty tower of the city Damietta in the Nile Delta.
+No, the trading mark of this religious fanatic was his Morgenstern 'flail' that he had taken with him from the farm (see image above).
+And it was Hayo who jumped first, or as the second since stories differ, onto the mighty tower of the city Damietta in the Nile Delta.

-Although the story of Hayo is pure fiction, the siege of Damietta by a large Frisian fleet is not.
-The Frisians, being a true maritime people, managed to convert their cog ships into a evenhoghe 'equally high', a pontoon bridge as high as the Damietta tower.
+Although the story of Hayo is pure fiction, the siege of Damietta by a large Frisian fleet of cog ships is not.
+The Frisians, being a true maritime people, managed to convert their ships into an evenhoghe 'equally high'; a pontoon bridge as high as the Damietta tower.
 True knights of the sea (De Graaf 2004).
-And no, the citizens of the town of Haarlem in the province of Noord Holland had no part in these fights at all, despite Netherlands' history lessons on high schools taught otherwise until quite recently.
-Instead, Haarlem people were friendly law-abiding, nine-to-five citizens, earning a modest and honest living.
-Take that as a compliment, when reading this blog post.
-Nevertheless, the room of the Vroedschap, i.e. the medieval city council, in the old town hall of Haarlem is dedicated with impressive paintings to the heroic deeds of the people of Haarlem at Damietta.
+And no, the citizens of the town of Haarlem in the province of Noord-Holland had no part in these fights at all, despite history lessons in high schools in the Netherlands teaching otherwise until quite recently, or even still.
+Instead, the people of Haarlem were friendly, law-abiding, nine-to-five citizens, earning a modest and honest living.
+Nothing like the rude raiders from Frisia raging in the Mediterranean.
+Take that as a compliment when reading this blog post.
+Nevertheless, the room of the Vroedschap, i.e. the medieval town council, in the old town hall of Haarlem is dedicated with impressive paintings to the fabricated heroic deeds of the people of Haarlem at Damietta.

-Concerning Damietta, during the Seventh Crusade between 1248 and 1254, this port was a well-established Saracen pirate's lair.
-In 1249, Damietta was briefly conquered by the Europeans, but handed back to the Egyptian Mamluks, after which Saracen pirates resumed their livelihood (Lehr 2022).
+Concerning Damietta, during the seventh crusade between 1248 and 1254, this port was a well-established Saracen pirate lair.
+In the year 1249, Damietta was briefly conquered by the Europeans but was handed back to the Egyptian Mamluks, after which Saracen pirates resumed their livelihood (Lehr 2022).

 Crusader Popte Ulvinga

-Crusader Popte Ulvinga, also known as Poppo or Poptetus Ulvinga, deserves elaboration too.
-He came from the village of Wirdum in the current province of Friesland.
-In the year 1147, during the Second Crusade, crusaders took part in the siege of the Moorish city of Lisbon.
-The Moors were beaten.
+Crusader Popte Ulvinga, also known as Poppo or Poptetus Ulvinga, deserves elaboration, too.
+He came from the small village of Wirdum in the current province of Friesland.
+In the year 1147, during the second crusade, crusaders took part in the siege of the Moorish city of Lisbon in Portugal.
+The Moors were defeated.
 This victory is regarded as one of the turning points for the Reconquista of the Iberian Peninsula.

 the siege of Lisbon in 1147

-The journal of the unknown clergyman was incorporated into the thirteenth-century Cronica floridi horti ‘Chronicle of [monastery] Bloemhof’.
-Monastery Bloemhof 'flower garden' was located near the village of Wittewierum in Frisia, of which Emo of Friesland was one of the founders.
-Abbot Emo of Friesland, by the way, was not a nobody but the first foreign student at the University of Oxford in 1190, among other.
+The journal of the unknown clergyman was incorporated into the thirteenth-century Cronica Floridi Horti 'chronicle of [monastery] Bloemhof'.
+Monastery Bloemhof, which translates as 'flower garden', was located near the village of Wittewierum in Frisia, of which Emo of Friesland, whom we mentioned earlier, was one of its founders.
+Abbot Emo of Friesland, by the way, was not a nobody but, among others, the first foreign student at the University of Oxford in 1190.

 Fighting the Cathars

 Besides fighting in the Mediterranean and the Levant, Frisians also participated in the crusade against the Cathars in southern France, especially in Occitania (Moolenbroek 2021).
-The Frisian word ketter and German Ketzer, meaning heretic, derive from the word cathar.
-The civil war known as the Albigensian Crusade.
-Catharism was a religious, dualistic Christian movement between the twelfth and fourteenth centuries, heavily suppressed by the Catholic Church.
-Dualistic in the sense the Cathars believed in a feminine god.
-A monk of the monastery of Saint Pantaleon in Cologne, probably in light mood, reported that in the year 1212 many men from Saxony, Westphalia and Frisia went off to fight the heretics in southern France.
-The prior of the monastery Saint James in Liège, Belgium, reported that in total 30,000 Frisians went to fight in 1212.
-This number, however, is probably a little too much for being realistic.
-But, mistakes can be made, especially when you are in such a light and euphoric mood.
+The Frisian word ketter and German Ketzer, meaning 'heretic', derive from the word Cathar.
+The civil war known as the Albigensian Crusade was heavily suppressed by the Roman Catholic Church.
+Catharism was a religious, dualistic Christian movement between the twelfth and fourteenth centuries, with a belief in a feminine god.
+A monk of the monastery of Saint Pantaleon in Cologne, probably in a light mood, reported that in the year 1212, many men from the regions of Saxony, Westphalia, and Frisia went off to fight the heretics in southern France.
+The prior of the monastery Saint James in the city of Liège in Belgium reported that in total 30,000 Frisians went to fight that year.
+This number, however, is probably a little too high to be realistic.
+But, mistakes can be made, especially when you are in such a light and euphoric mood seeing so many warriors setting off to slaughter unbelievers.

 In the year 1210, the Frisians fought in a crusade army and took the strongholds of Minerve, near the great walled city of Carcassonne, and of Termes.
-In 1211, Frisians fought at Cabaret, Lavaur and Montgey.
-At Montgey the crusaders were defeated and 5,000 Germans and Frisians were slain.
-Although, the tragedy at Montgey might also have been the slaughter of a 1,000 pilgrims, among them probably also Frisians.
-This slaughter of pilgrims might have been an additional motivation for Frisians to go berserk on the Cathars the following years (Moolenbroek 2021).
-In the year 1212, Frisians successively participated in the sieges of the citadels of Saint-Antonin, Penne d'Agenais, Biron and Moissac.
-Also, in the year 1213, Frisians fought in Occitania, only unknown where exactly.
+A year later, Frisians fought at Cabaret, Lavaur, and Montgey.
+At Montgey, the crusaders were defeated, and 5,000 Germans and Frisians were slain.
+Although the tragedy at Montgey might also have involved the killing of 1,000 pilgrims, among them probably also Frisians.
+This slaughter might have been an additional motivation for Frisians to go berserk on the Cathars in the following years (Moolenbroek 2021).
+In the year 1212, Frisians successively participated in the sieges of the citadels of Saint-Antonin, Penne d'Agenais, Biron, and Moissac.
+Also, in the year 1213, Frisians fought in Occitania, only it is unknown where exactly.
 From the siege of Toulouse in 1217-1218, the name of a Frisian cavalryman has been preserved, namely Rainers lo Frison, also written as Rainaut lo Frizos.
 If you think Frisians serving in cavalry units is surprising, it actually is not.
-Check our blog post Like Father, Unlike Son.
+In our blog post Like Father, Unlike Son.
+Un saint frison en France you can read about a Frisian cavalryman who even became a saint.

-A high-medieval, epic poem in the Occitan language, commonly known as Chason de la croisade albigeoise, written by William of Tudela (who lived around 1200) and an unknown writer, testifies of Frisians fighting against the Cathars.
-The list of regions of provenance in the Chason is long: Alaman e Bavier e Saine e Frison, Mancel e Angevi e Norman e Breton, Logombart e Lombart, Proensal e Gascon (‘Germans and Bavarians and Saxons and Frisians, men from Maine and Anjou and Normans and Bretons, Langobards and Lombards, Provençals and Gascon’).
+A high-medieval, epic poem in the Occitan language, commonly known as Chanson de la croisade albigeoise, written by William of Tudela, who lived around 1200, and by an unknown writer, testifies to Frisians fighting against the Cathars.
+The lists of regions of provenance of the crusaders in the Chanson are long: Alaman e Bavier e Saine e Frison, Mancel e Angevi e Norman e Breton, Logombart e Lombart, Proensal e Gascon ('Germans and Bavarians and Saxons and Frisians, men from Maine and Anjou and Normans and Bretons, Langobards and Lombards, Provençals and Gascons').
 But also:

 Aqui ac mot Frances e Norman e Breton, E i ac mot Alaman, Loarence e Frizon, E mot baro d’Alvernhe e mot ric Bergonhon